Memory-Augmented Reinforcement Learning for Image-Goal Navigation

-\parag{Combining RL and Planning} A few recent works have augmented RL-based methods with topological structures, like graphs~\cite{wu2019bayesian, beeching2020learning, savinov2018semi, chen2019behavioral, mezghani2020learning} or memory buffers~\cite{fang2019scene, beeching2020egomap, kumar2018visual}.
+\parag{Combining RL and Planning} A few recent works have augmented RL-based methods with topological structures, like graphs~\cite{wu2019bayesian,beeching2020learning,savinov2018semi,chen2019behavioral,mezghani2020learning} or memory buffers~\cite{fang2019scene,beeching2020egomap,kumar2018visual}.
 They store representations of the visited locations and exploit them at navigation time.
-The process of building these representations can be done offline~\cite{savinov2018semi, beeching2020learning, mezghani2020learning}, and requires human-generated data in some cases~\cite{savinov2018semi}.
+The process of building these representations can be done offline~\cite{savinov2018semi,beeching2020learning,mezghani2020learning}, and requires human-generated data in some cases~\cite{savinov2018semi}.
 For example, the test phase in~\cite{savinov2018semi} contains a warm-up stage where the agent builds a graph memory from human trajectories.
-Alternatives to this manual annotation do exist, such as building a graph directly with reinforcement learning, using the value function of a goal-conditioned policy as edges weights~\cite{eysenbach2019search}, or a buffer of past observations and attending to them~\cite{fang2019scene}.
-For now, these methods have only been tested on synthetic datasets, and have not proven to be scalable to high-dimensional visually-realistic setups.
-In particular, \cite{fang2019scene} proposes a method close to our model, with a policy that puts attention on an observation buffer, but our approach is different in that it trains a representation in a self-supervised fashion to store the memory efficiently.
-Moreover we present results on a large-scale photorealistic dataset, while \cite{fang2019scene} is limited to synthetic setups.
-In the context of other RL tasks, data augmentation has recently been explored as a regularizer for pixel-based RL for DM Control and Atari~\cite{kostrikov2020image,laskin2020reinforcement}.
-Although data augmentation has been used in robotics applications~\cite{kalashnikov2018qt}, we show that it helps in planning setups such as navigation in Gibson~\cite{xia2018gibson}.
+Alternatives to this manual annotation do exist, such as building a graph directly with reinforcement learning, using the value function of a goal-conditioned policy as edges weights~\cite{eysenbach2019search}, or buffer of past observations~\cite{fang2019scene}.
+These methods were evaluated on synthetic datasets, and have not been scalable to high-dimensional visually-realistic setups.
+In particular, \cite{fang2019scene} proposes a method related to our model, with a policy that puts attention on an observation buffer.
+In contrast, we learn a representation in a self-supervised fashion to store memory efficiently.
+We also present results on a large-scale photorealistic dataset, while \cite{fang2019scene} is limited to synthetic setups.